Royal Marechaussee: Future

-The Royal Netherlands Marechaussee wants to define its tasks better so that tasks can be carried out in a targeted manner.
+The Royal Marechaussee wants to better define its tasks so that tasks can be carried out in a targeted manner.
 The KMar also wants to be deployed more as a team, in the future and to avoid having to operate as an individual.
-At the same time it wants to operate better through automation and the purchase of new systems, especially with regard to ICT and tactical deployment of vehicles/boats and aircraft.
+At the same time, it wants to operate better through automation and the purchase of new systems, especially with regard to ICT and tactical deployment of vehicles/boats and aircraft.

-The purchase of new equipment is also part of this, including the GBB (Armed Civil Aviation Security) and the HRB (High Risk Security) are getting new Baltic vests.
+The purchase of new equipment is also part of this, including the GBB (Armed Civil Aviation Security) and the HRB (High Risk Security) are getting new ballistic vests.
 The YPR-765 is also being replaced with the Iveco Medium Tactical Vehicle.
 Dutch Defense Vehicles (DDV) is also working on a mobile command post and a mobile interrogation room, both based on the Iveco Daily.
 DDV calls these vehicles AthenA.